-Develop policies, strategies, plans and programs to prevent terrorist attacks within the United States and reduce America’s vulnerability to terrorism and catastrophic eventsThe U.S. Department of Homeland Security’s National Preparedness Directorate, FEMA and the Naval Postgraduate School Center for Homeland Defense and Security (CHDS) have pioneered graduate education programs for homeland security.
+The U.S. Department of Homeland Security’s National Preparedness Directorate, FEMA and the Naval Postgraduate School Center for Homeland Defense and Security (CHDS) have pioneered graduate education programs for homeland security.
 Since 2003, CHDS has built a cadre of graduate education programs and resources used by universities and agencies across the country.
-The Master of Arts (M.A.) degree program is offered at no cost to eligible local, tribal, territorial, state, and federal officials.
-To accommodate participants’ time constraints, NPS requires students to be in residence two weeks every quarter during the 18-month program.
+The Master of Arts (M.A.) degree program is offered at no cost to eligible local, state, tribal, territorial, and federal officials.
+To accommodate participants’ time constraints, students are in residence just two weeks every quarter during the 18-month program.
 Students complete the remainder of their coursework via web-enabled instruction.
 The degree is fully accredited by the Western Association of Schools and Colleges (WASC) and is awarded by the Naval Postgraduate School.
 The degree provides leaders with the knowledge and skills to:

-- Build the organizational and interagency arrangements needed to strengthen homeland security;
+- Build the organizational and interagency arrangements needed to strengthen homeland security.

 - Help mayors, governors, other elected officials and federal leaders improve homeland security preparedness by developing actionable policies and strategies.

 The internationally respected faculty guide discussions and focus the attention of the participants, establishing the predicate for continued study through network-based learning methodologies for the non-residential period.
 The thesis is a qualitative or quantitative research project on a significant homeland security topic.
 The thesis may, for example, have a strategic planning focus, a model-development perspective, or a threat-risk assessment concentration.
-The thesis should be of significant benefit to the participant’s jurisdiction.
+The thesis should be of significant benefit to the participant’s agency or jurisdiction.